VikrantKamble/vikrantkamble.github.io/about.md

 # entries_layout: list
 ---

 My experience is in Data Science and Machine Learning.
 I am passionate about algorithms, coding and data.
+Always ready for a nice hike or a game of badminton or pickle-ball.